werdnanoslen/party/README.md

 Party
 ======

-This is a game for the [HappyFunTimes party games system](http://greggman.github.io/HappyFunTimes).
+This is a CAH game based on the [HappyFunTimes party games system](http://greggman.github.io/HappyFunTimes).
+Download it, run `npm start`, load it up on a big screen and then direct other devices to follow instructions on the screen.

 Cloning
 -------